 October is National Cyber Security Awareness Month.
 The theme for the month is "Our Shared Responsibility".
 In recognition of that theme, each week we will be focusing on a different security topic and providing tips and resources that you can use to help keep your computing experience at Pitt safe and secure.
 So be sure to check back each week!

-We also have a great lineup of events planned this month, including a Cyber Security Symposium on Tuesday, October 21 and our second annual Cyber Security Scarehouse on Monday, October 27.
-Details are available below.
+We also have a great lineup of events planned this month, including our second annual Cyber Security Scarehouse on Monday, October 27.
+Details will be updated regularly below.
 We hope to see you there!

 Our Cyber Security Scarehouse offers students an opportunity to learn essential security tips and tools while having a great time.
 This year's Scarehouse will take place on Monday, October 27 from 11:00 a.m. to 4:00 p.m. in the William Pitt Union Assembly Room, Ballroom, and Kurtzman room.